weiyinc11/ContentModerationAudit/contentTester/README.md

 This can be found here in bot2.js file ![Bot2 User Declaration Codes](readMeimages/bot2User.png)

+3. <b>data.py</b> must be run before the experiment begins.
+This file takes care of converting the csv files of dataToSend to json, ensures that the dates of each experiment run are recorded, and handles the differences between sent and recieved messages in the channel.

-3. Folders 'dataToSend' and 'results' will house the json datasets that need to be sent and the extracted json to csv file.<br/>
+4. Folders 'dataToSend' and 'results' will house the json datasets that need to be sent and the extracted json to csv file.<br/>
 <b>Note: jsons in 'dataToSend' must include a text column that declares the messages to be sent.</b>

-## Step 3 : Running the experiment
-Start by including split terminals to run 'node bot1.js' and 'node bot2.js' simultaneously.

 Documentation for Implementing Twitch EventSub and API for Results Bot
 ===============